openhealthcare/Covid-19-Reference-Library/content/_data_elements/lab_inventory_and_throughput.md

 data_processor_organisations: ""
 collecting_and_sharing_governance: ""
 first_letter: L
+new: New
 ---
-Describes the entire testing supply chain
+Describes the entire testing supply chain.